|

 Marine Technology

-One of the strongest aspects of the work being developed at SiPLAB during the last years is a significant component on hardware development.
-This work has included the development of research prototype that allow for at sea deployment and testing of innovative features resulting from theoretical research.Top Articles:
+One of the strongest aspects of the work being developed at SiPLAB during the last years is a significant component on specific hardware development.
+This work has included the development of research prototype that allow for at sea deployment and testing of innovative features resulting from theoretical research.Recent publications: